-I'm really into "second cities" these days.
-Over several generations, Industrial Age powerhouses in Europe turned into what we would call the "rust belt," while their elegant "first city" counterparts enjoyed the luster of the Information Age.
-But over the last decade or so, the rust has become a trendy accessory and industrial ruins have turned bohemian chic.
+Porto, the hub of northern Portugal, is a prime example of a national "second city."
+Over several generations, many of Europe's Industrial Age powerhouses fell into decline — not unlike America's Rust Belt — while their elegant "first city" counterparts enjoyed the luster of the Information Age.
+But over the last decade or so, the rust has become a trendy accessory in places like Porto, and industrial ruins have turned bohemian chic.

-A prime example is Porto — the hub of Portugal's north.
-Just three hours from Lisbon by train, it's fiercely proud of what distinguishes it from the national capital as it ages happily along the Douro River — along with most of the world's port wine.
+Just three hours from Lisbon by train, Porto is fiercely proud of what distinguishes it from the national capital as it ages happily along the Douro River — along with most of the world's port wine.

 The city comes with the steady sea breeze, seagull soundtrack, and ever-changing weather that you'd expect from an oceanside city.
-You're likely to get sun and rain at the same time — causing the locals to exclaim, "A widow's going to remarry."
+You're likely to get simultaneous sun and rain at least once during your visit.